Paul-Merzliakov/Komodo-Tools/README.md

   - Looping the animation to a certain frame.
   - Looping by  x number of times.

 As of writing this the constrain function and the offsets applied to denoised data are still hardcoded for the specific model and mot file I used.
-I will be rewriting those shortly.
+If there's any interest, I'd be open to rewriting these to be useable for various models/ mot files.

 **Installation**